kbatsuren/wiktra/README.md

 Wiktra is a unicode transliteration tool as a python port of Wiktionary transliteration modules that are written in Lua at the following link. https://en.wiktionary.org/wiki/Category:Transliteration_modules

-Currently, Wiktra supports 181 languages (using non-roman orthography) and its 60 different ortographies, and the table in the supporting languages section displays their language name and corresponding 3-letter codes.
+Currently, Wiktra supports 181 languages and its 60 different ortographies, and the table in the supporting languages section displays their language name and corresponding 3-letter codes.

 ## Installation && Setup